Crossing the Drake Passage to Antarctica (How Bad is it?)

 Akademik Ioffe Crossing The Drake Passage From Ushuaia To Antarctica

 The Akademik Ioffe in Antarctic waters.
-The best ship to get us through the Drake Passage.
+One of the many ships we have used to cross the Drake Passage.

 Leaving Ushuaia